Degree Fields

 Industry Overview

 The least costly method of making steel uses scrap metal as its base.
-Steel scrap from many sources -- such as old bridges, refrigerators, and automobiles -- and other additives are placed in an electric arc furnace, where the intense heat produced by carbon electrodes and chemical reactions melts the scrap, converting it into molten steel.
+Steel scrap from many sources—such as old bridges, household appliances, and automobiles—and other additives are placed in an electric arc furnace, where the intense heat produced by carbon electrodes and chemical reactions melts the scrap, converting it into molten steel.
 Establishments that use this method of producing steel are called electric arc furnace (EAF) mills, or minimills.
 While EAFs are sometimes small, some are large enough to produce 400 tons of steel at a time.
 The growth of EAFs has been driven by the technology's smaller initial capital investment and lower operating costs.
-Moreover, scrap metal is found in all parts of the country, so EAFs are not tied as closely to raw material deposits as are integrated mills and can be placed closer to consumers.
-EAFs now account for over half of American steel production and their share is expected to continue to grow in coming years.
+Moreover, scrap metal is found in all parts of the country, so EAFs are not tied as closely to raw material deposits as are integrated mills and thus can be placed closer to customers.
+EAFs now account for well over half of American steel production and their share is expected to continue to grow in coming years as they move to produce more higher end products by adding virgin iron ore to the mix of steel scrap and other additives.

 The growth of EAFs comes partly at the expense of integrated mills.
 Integrated mills reduce iron ore to molten pig iron in blast furnaces.
-The iron is then sent to the oxygen furnace, where it is combined with scrap to make molten steel.
-The steel produced by integrated mills generally is considered to be of higher quality than steel from EAFs but, because the production process is more complicated and consumes more energy, it is more costly.
+The iron is then sent to an oxygen furnace, where it is combined with scrap to make molten steel.
+The steel produced by integrated mills generally is considered to be of higher quality than steel from EAFs.
+The higher quality production process is more complicated and consumes more energy, making it more costly.

-During the final phase of the steel manufacturing process, semi-finished steel from either EAFs or integrated mills is converted into finished products.
-Some of the goods produced in finishing mills are steel wire, pipe, bars, rods, and sheets.
-Products also may be coated with chemicals, paints, or other metals that give the steel desired characteristics for various industries and consumers.
-Also involved in steel manufacturing are firms that produce alloys by adding materials such as silicon and manganese to the steel.
+Also included in the steel manufacturing industry are firms that produce alloys by adding materials such as silicon and manganese to the steel.
 Varying the amounts of carbon and other elements contained in the final product can yield thousands of different types of steel, each with specific properties suited for a particular use.

 Working Environment

 Steel mills evoke images of strenuous, hot, and potentially dangerous work.
 While many dangerous and difficult jobs remain in the steel industry, modern equipment and facilities have helped to change this.
 The most strenuous tasks were among the first to be automated.
 For example, computer-controlled machinery helps to monitor and move iron and steel through the production processes, reducing the need for heavy labor.
-In some cases, workers now monitor and control the equipment from air-conditioned rooms.
+Many key tasks are now performed by machines that are controlled by workers sitting in air-conditioned pulpits supervising the production process through windows and by monitoring banks of computer screens.

 Nevertheless, large machinery and molten metal can be hazardous unless safety procedures are observed.
 Hardhats, safety shoes, protective glasses, earplugs, and protective clothing are required in most production areas.